On Diffusion Modeling for Anomaly Detection: Implementation Details

 where $B$ is the number of bins and $ f_\theta (\mathbf{x}_t)$ is the output probability vector of the network using a softmax, which is an $N \times B$ matrix, where the sum across each row equates to one and $N$ is the batch size.
 The score for each instance will be a value between 0 and $B-1$.
 The higher the score is, the more anomalous an instance is.

 Employing the mode as a measurement metric proved suboptimal given the disproportionate representation of the first bin, a pattern that remained consistent even among anomalous instances.
-Consequently, it was observed that while the probabilities could be diffusely distributed across the remaining bins, the mode predominantly remained the first bin.
+Consequently, it was observed that while the probabilities could be diffusely distributed across the remaining bins, the mode predominantly remained in the first bin.
 In contrast, utilizing the mean allowed us to effectively account for this distribution characteristic, enabling an inclusive weighting scheme across all bins.
 Additionally, the mean offered a continuous scoring system as opposed to the integer values provided by the mode, thereby affording a more nuanced understanding of the anomalous data.

-\paragraph{DDPM} For the DDPM model, we used a modified ResNet for tabular data \cite{gorishniy2021revisiting} with added time embedding before each block, inspired by the work done for TabDDPM \cite{kotelnikov2022tabddpm}.
+\paragraph{DDPM} For the DDPM model, we used a modified ResNet for tabular data \citep{gorishniy2021revisiting} with added time embedding before each block, inspired by the work done for TabDDPM \citep{kotelnikov2022tabddpm}.
 Recognizing that learning noise at each timestep presents a considerably complex task, the necessity for a more sophisticated model than a simple MLP became evident to optimize the efficacy of our method.
 Furthermore, the lack of research on diffusion models for tabular data has constrained our ability to apply a model of comparable strength to the U-net model typically used for images, to our benchmark datasets.
 This presents an interesting direction for further research, with the potential to significantly enhance the performance of machine learning models on tabular datasets.
+In contrast to prior work \citep{AnoDDPM,wolleb2022diffusion}, we do not add noise to the data point before reconstructing it as we found that it leads to overall slightly better results.
+This is a minor change, one intuition for the boost of performance could be that adding noise can modify the images toward anomalous data, thus increasing the amount of false positives.